Friedrich-M/Friedrich-M/README.md

 ### :man_technologist: About Me :

-- :telescope: I'm a CS Ph.D. student at at Princeton.
-I feel passionate about 4D vision and robotics.
+- :telescope: I'm a CS Ph.D. student at Princeton.
+I love and feel passionate about 4D vision and robotics.

-- :mailbox: How to reach me: moulz1031@gmail.com.
+- :mailbox: Feel free to contact me if you have any question: moulz1031@gmail.com.

 I may not be a talented researcher & coder (yet), but I can certainly be a good friend of yours.